-The displays are hands-on, which means your toddler will enjoy exploring a large breadth of science themes ranging from weather patterns, the structure of living things, vision and hearing, mechanics, to human behavior.
+The displays are hands-on, which means your toddler will enjoy exploring a large breadth of activities including hand-on creativity exhibits.
+They also often enjoy the color and sound experiences.

 Make sure to check out the deals on Booking.com and TripAdvisor.
 Both offer discounts on room rates and other amenities for your stay.
 Click the links below to learn more and to read recent guest reviews.